Nuffield, Oxfordshire: Economic and social history

 The road between Henley-on-Thames and Wallingford passes through the parish just north of Nuffield.
 It was made into a turnpike in 1736 and ceased to be a turnpike in 1873.
 It is now classified as the A4130.
 Huntercombe Place is an Edwardian Tudor-style house designed by Oswald Milne, a former assistant to the Arts and Crafts Movement architect Edwin Lutyens and completed in 1910.
 Huntercombe Place is now part of HMYOI Huntercombe.

 Nuffield Place is a house that was completed in 1914.
 Lord Nuffield had it enlarged in 1933 and lived there until his death in 1963.
 He was buried at the parish church, and bequeathed Nuffield Place and its contents to Nuffield College, Oxford as a museum.
 The college has in turn given the house and part of the estate to the National Trust.
 There was a 17th-century pub in the parish, The Crown, on the A4130 main road at Nuffield Common.
 By September 2016 it had ceased trading and its freehold was for sale.

 Amenities

 Huntercombe Golf Club is in the parish.
 The Ridgeway is now a long-distance footpath.
 Another long-distance footpath, the Chiltern Way, passes through the northern part of the parish.
-Thames Travel bus route X38 links Nuffield with Wallingford and Oxford in one direction and Henley and Reading, Berkshire in the other.
+Thames Travel bus route 33/33A links Nuffield with Wallingford and Abingdon-on-Thames in one direction and Henley in the other.
 It stops on the A4130 main road between Nuffield Place and The Crown former pub.
-Buses run generally hourly from Mondays to Saturdays.
-There is no Sunday service.
+Buses run generally hourly.